-Between July 1979 and May 1981, Atlanta was plagued by death.
-One by one, young black children were being kidnapped and turning up dead days or weeks later.
-These cases became known as the notorious Atlanta Child Murders.
+In the late 1970s and early 1980s, a mysterious killer terrorized Black communities in Atlanta.
+One by one, Black children and young adults were being kidnapped and turning up dead days or weeks later.
+These grisly cases would later become known as the Atlanta Child Murders.

-On a balmy summer day in July of 1979, the first body tied to the Atlanta Child Murders was found.
-Thirteen-year-old Alfred Evans disappeared three days earlier on the way to a Kung Fu movie screening.
-Evans was face down, his lifeless body shirtless and barefoot, killed by strangulation.
+On a balmy summer day in July 1979, the first body linked to the Atlanta Child Murders case was discovered.
+Thirteen-year-old Alfred Evans was found in a vacant lot, his cold body shirtless and barefoot.
+He had been killed by strangulation.
 Tragically, he had disappeared just three days earlier.

-The death of Evans and Smith were brutal but evidently they weren’t enough to alarm authorities, who wrote-off the cases as drug-related.
-Then, a few months later, more black youths started turning up dead.
+The deaths of Evans and Smith were brutal.
+But authorities weren’t too alarmed — they simply wrote off the murder cases as being “drug-related.”
+Then, a few months later, more Black youths started turning up dead.

-The next bodies uncovered were 14-year-old Milton Harvey and nine-year-old Yusuf Bell; both were strangled to death.
-Bell, the fourth victim, had been living in a housing project four blocks away from where his body was found.
-His death hit the community hard.
+The next bodies uncovered were 14-year-old Milton Harvey and 9-year-old Yusuf Bell.
+Both children had been strangled to death.
+Bell, the fourth victim, had been living in a housing project just four blocks away from where his body was found.
+His death hit the local community especially hard.

-“The whole neighborhood cried ’cause they loved that child,” said a neighbor of the late Bell, who had a well-known knack for history and math.
+“The whole neighborhood cried ’cause they loved that child,” said Bell’s neighbor, who knew he enjoyed math and history.
 “He was God-gifted.”

-Four murdered black kids in the span of a few months raised suspicion among the victims’ families that the cases could be related.
-Still, the Atlanta police did not establish any official links between the murders.
+Four murdered Black kids in the span of a few months raised suspicion among the victims’ families that the crimes could be related.
+Still, the Atlanta Police did not establish any official links between the murders.

 By March 1980, the death toll had reached six.
 At this point, it became increasingly clear to residents that their communities were in serious danger.
 Parents started imposing curfews on their children.